 The AHA recommends one targets a MAP of >65mmHg, and a SBP of >90mmHg.
 ESC want an SBP of 100mmg, because they had to be different.
-One may do this with vasopressors and inotropes if one feels that they are warranted, but here the AHA leaves the intensivist unsteered towards any specific choice of drug or technique.
+One may do this with vasopressors and inotropes if one feels that they are warranted, but here the European and American guidelines leave the intensivist unsteered towards any specific choice of drug or technique.

 Not only is a high BSL on admission a negative prognostic indicator, it also continues to be harmful in the ensuing 24 hours.
 The AHA guidelines recommend you aim to keep the BSL between 8 and 10 mmol/L (ESC give 7.8-10 mmol/L as the range).
 NG feeding can commence during TTM, especially if one has decided to cool to only 36 degrees.

 There will be lung injury.
 Not only is there likely to be pulmonary oedema and aspiration of stomach content; you will also have pulmonary contusions, broken ribs, chest wall bruising, and who knows what else.
 Mechanical ventilation is going to be required, and positive pressure will help with many of these problems.